 Being popular also makes you a big juicy target for malicious actors.
 I’ve been following security best practices, run server-side anti-virus and log monitoring, keep continuous backups, and have enabled auto-updates for everything … .
 Yet the barbarians were constantly banging on the doors and it became a source of worry that I don’t need in my life.

 There are a ton of great and useful plugins to WordPress that can do all sorts of things.
 It’s a common vector for attacks so I’ve been reviewing everything I install and have also kept up with updates to already installed extensions.
 I’ve noticed quite a few issues with various plugins over the years and have wanted to reach out to the plugin authors about the issues.

-Many plugins are one-off project by their creators and there is no way to formally request to manage an abandoned plugin.
-There is also no format process where you can hand off control of a plugin to someone else and have WordPress plugin moderation staff pay extra attention after the transition.
+Many plugins are one-off project by their creators and there’s no way to formally request to manage an abandoned plugin.
+There’s also no format process where you can hand off control of a plugin to someone else and have WordPress plugin moderation staff pay extra attention after the transition.

 - Multi-device editing turned out to lead to dataloss.

 When I migrated to WordPress I mentioned that I wanted to use their apps and edit articles on the go.
 Having the ability to do some mobile editing or editing from my laptop without needing the source code to build the site would be nice, right?

 WordPress haven’t quite managed to nail down the always in sync collaborative editing feature we’ve all grown to expect from a web based text editing interface.
 Editing a post in WordPress from different devices turned out to be a recipe for disaster and I’ve lost a number of edits and entire article drafts to it.
 I’m aware of the built-in version history system but it only saved my bacon a handful of times.
 I haven’t been able to keep myself from editing posts from multiple computers over the years and I’ve just kept loosing work to it.